j-duff/game-of-tones/TEMPLATE/README.md

     			} );
 ```

 The positional attributes of the cards are necessary for tracking the position of the draggable cards, which allows for the functionality of the three buttons and to confirm correct answers/reject incorrect answers.
-Essentially, each draggable and droppable element contain fixed attributes which correspond to their tonal pattern (e.g. `pattern1`).
+Essentially, each draggable and droppable element contain fixed attributes which correspond to their tonal pattern (e.g. pattern1).
 When a draggable is moved onto a droppable element, an unvalued attribute of the draggable is updated with the fixed tonal pattern attribute of the droppable element.
-Lines 173-182 contain the 'handleDropEvent' function that updates these relevant attributes when a draggable element is moved onto a droppable.
+Lines 173-182 contain the `handleDropEvent` function that updates these relevant attributes when a draggable element is moved onto a droppable.

 ```js